managination/afrr/readme-ew.md

 REBUILD CONTRACTS:

-if you change contract code, rebuild contracts:
+If you change contract code, rebuild contracts:

+cd packages/contracts
 {edit contracts as needed}
-git commit changes (so version file gets a new value) cd packages/contracts yarn prepare (this recompiles the contracts, and creates packages/contracts/artifacts/contracts files, and the packages/contracts/artifacts/version file) git add . git commit -m "re-compiled contracts" git push yarn prepare:set-version (this updates packages/contracts/artifacts/version file with git commit version, which should change, since contracts were compiled and pushed)
+next, commit changes so contract version file gets new value (from the commit): git add . git commit -m "updated contracts whatever info you want goes here..." git push yarn prepare (this recompiles the contracts and creates the packages/contracts/artifacts files, and creates the packages/contracts/artifacts/version file)

+DEPLOYING CONTRACTS:

-run deployment again, e.g.:
+To run deployment again, e.g.:

 1. delete packages/contracts/mainnetDeployment/ewVoltaDeploymentOutput.json (so all contracts are now re-deployed with all changes)
 2. npx hardhat run --network ewVolta mainnetDeployment/ewVoltaDeployment.js